Skip to content

 • Store cooler bags underneath the seats assigned to you or above the overhead compartments allocated inside the bus.

-• Refrain from storing food items near mechanical parts or in areas where airflow is limited as this may cause your food items to spoil.
+• Refrain from storing food near mechanical parts or in areas where airflow is limited, as this may cause the food to spoil.

 To enjoy fresh treats during your bus ride, consider packing them in insulated cooler bags that can keep your treats cool for extended periods.
-Grapes, berries, hummus dips among others are great snack options that will undoubtedly boost your mood without putting other passengers’ comfort at risk.
+Grapes, berries, and hummus dips, among others, are great snack options that will undoubtedly boost your mood without putting other passengers’ comfort at risk.

-With these storage tips at hand, rest assured that your food will remain safe and fresh throughout your trip.
+With these storage tips, you can rest assured that your food will remain safe and fresh throughout your trip.

 See Related: Can You Bring Weed on a Greyhound Bus?
 A Guide to Greyhound’s Policies